sushiroll4093/clone/Production-Start.md

 We now need to install the Ruby libraries and packages that Canvas needs.
 On Debian/Ubuntu, there's a few packages you're going to need to install.
 We recommend that you run:

 ```
-sysadmin@appserver:~$ sudo apt-get install ruby ruby-dev zlib1g-dev rake rubygems libxml2-dev \
+sysadmin@appserver:~$ sudo apt-get install ruby1.9.1 ruby1.9.1-dev rubygems1.9.1 zlib1g-dev libxml2-dev \
               libmysqlclient-dev libxslt1-dev libsqlite3-dev libhttpclient-ruby nano imagemagick \
-              irb  libpq-dev nodejs libxmlsec1-dev libcurl-dev libxmlsec1
+              irb1.9.1 libpq-dev nodejs libxmlsec1-dev libcurl-dev libxmlsec1
 ```

 ### Mac OS X

-For OS X, you'll need to install the [Command Line Tools for Xcode](http://developer.apple.com/downloads), and make sure you have Ruby 1.8.7.
+For OS X, you'll need to install the [Command Line Tools for Xcode](http://developer.apple.com/downloads), and make sure you have Ruby 1.9.3.
 You can find out what version of Ruby your Mac came with by running:

 ```
 $ ruby -v